 We have created different listening parts such as our survey, our enablement series with our merchants, and random conversations like informal listening parts and even complaints.

 Sometimes feedback is not as positive as we want.
 Still, these complaints are the information and hard data we gather and use to implement the improvement we have on our products and initiative for new features across our product lines.

 How we communicate with customers

 At Fincra and within the merchant success team, we humanised customer support by providing personalised service, which is rare in the support industry.

 These personalised messages are not just from generic support people; they are trained to be able to provide both first-level and second-level support.
 Our first call resolution (FCR) is relatively high to a reasonable extent.

 We have also created an omni-channel approach to customer support.
-Customers do not only reach us via phone call; they can also contact us via email, chat, in-portal messages and their private slack messages that we set up for them.
+Customers do not only reach us via phone call; they can also contact us via email, chat, in-dashboard messages and their private slack messages that we set up for them.
 We have also introduced them to personal engineering and technical support to help them solve their issues.

 How we deal with an unhappy merchant

 We are obsessed with our customers, and when customers are unhappy, we are disappointed.
 That level of empathy as a team helps us deal with customers who are not as excited as we want them to be.